jbmadsen/udacity-data-streaming-nano-degree/project-2-evaluate_human_balance/README.md

 - [x] Type:

 ```
-zrange customer 0 -1
+zrange Customer 0 -1
 ```

-- [ ] Locate the the customer you created in the output
+- [x] Locate the the customer you created in the output
-    - FIXME: This isn't currently working (no output in Redis)

 - [x] In another terminal run this command to start monitoring the kafka topic: